dfmoralesb/MPE_tutorials/README.md

 # MPE tutorials

-This repository contains the instructions and tutorias for the **Molecular Phylogenetics and Evolution of Plants course - 2025**.
+This repository contains the instructions and tutorials for the **Molecular Phylogenetics and Evolution of Plants course - 2025**.

 ## Preparation